-Hybrid apps take lesser time to be developed and are cost-effective, as compared to native apps.
+Hybrid apps are cost-effective and take the least amount of development time.
 Also, hybrid apps are easier to maintain, as they have a single code base, whereas, native apps have multiple code bases since they cater specifically to each platform.

 Based on User Experience

-Based on the utilities that the app offers (Paid or Free app)
+Based on the utilities that the app offers (Free or Paid app)

-For businesses that wish to launch a paid app on the App Store, native apps are recommended, since they have the best user interface (UI), whereas, free apps can be developed as hybrid apps.
+For businesses that wish to launch a paid app on the App Store, native apps are recommended, since they have a really good user interface (UI), whereas, free apps can be created as hybrid apps.